caahp/WebAcademy/README.md

-# eldorado_practice
+# WebAcademy
-This is a repository for practicing web projects
+This is a repository destinated practicing web projects